18vmck/AmazonWebScraper/README.md

 This is to be used with a standard bash terminal, either GitBash on Windows or Terminal on mac
     - The code is executed using a personalized git function 'amazon'

-In the uncompressed zip folder (put it where you want installing to be), the INSTALL.sh script is run using the following
+In the uncompressed zip folder (put it where you want installing to be), the INSTALL.sh script is run using the following bash commands:

-                terminal@AmazonWebScraper-MoreAccurate:
+                    chmod u+x INSTALL.sh
                     ./INSTALL.sh

 This will add the directory as a variable and the command source file to your .bashrc script